azine/AzineMailgunWebhooksBundle/README.md

 HetrixTools.com has a free, limited plan that will allow ~3 checks per day.
 See https://hetrixtools.com/pricing/blacklist-monitor/ for details.

+You can set the parameter `repeat_notification_after_days` in your `app/config/config.yml` to a non-zero integer to mute the notification email for a number of days if no change in the list of blacklistings has occured.
+You will only get the blacklist notification email again once either the mute-duration has passed or your ip has been been added to or removed from a blacklist.

 # Contribute
 Contributions are very welcome.
 Please fork the repository and issue your pull-request against the master branch.